 CoP aims to reduce murders

-Police Commissioner Gary Griffith is convinced that the introduction of new and innovative policies, some of which are intelligence-driven, have contributed in a meaningful way to a decrease in homicides between September and October.
+POLICE Commissioner Gary Griffith is convinced the introduction of new and innovative policies, some of which are intelligence-driven, have contributed in a meaningful way to a decrease in homicides between September and October.

-Up until yesterday the murder toll stood at 453.
-However, there were 13 murders between last Friday and yesterday, which has caused some concern among senior homicide officers.
-No explanation was given for the dramatic increase in murders over that six-day period.

-Griffith said while there was an increase between last Friday to date, every effort is being made to reduce homicides.
+Up until yesterday, the murder toll stood at 459.
+Griffith said every effort is being made to reduce homicides.

 Reply to "CoP aims to reduce murders"